Navigating the Holidays With Children in Care

 In addition, people with rumination OCD aren’t lacking motivation or insight.
 In fact, many know their compulsive thoughts aren’t rational — but that doesn’t stop the anxiety or pressure to ruminate.
 This can add to feelings of embarrassment, wrongdoing, or shame, worsening the cycle.

-Everyone revisits difficult moments, wondering what may have happened if they’d made an opposite choice or wishing they’d behaved differently.
-For most, these thoughts occur occasionally and don’t interfere with everyday life.
+Everyone revisits difficult moments, wondering what may have happened if they'd made a different choice or wishing they'd behaved differently.
+For most people, these thoughts occur occasionally and don't interfere with everyday life.

 With OCD, ruminating thoughts are persistent and repetitive — sometimes occurring daily and for hours at a time.
-Here are some examples:
+They tend to cluster around a few common themes:

 OCD symptoms, including ruminating thoughts, can begin in pre-adolescence.
 They often manifest in different ways during adolescence and early adulthood, as school, relationships, and other aspects of life grow more complicated and stressful.